Asset Management Company

-- Expansion of the range of tax–exempt asset formation scheme, including introduction of NISA* and DC pension plan reforms
+- Expansion of the range of long–term and tax–exempt asset building schemes, including introduction of NISA* and DC pension plan reforms

 - Possibility that public pension payments may be cut in the future due to the decline in the birthrate and demographic aging of the population

 - Introduction of a negative interest rate policy by the Bank of Japan